rux616/karabiner-windows-mode/README.md

 # karabiner-windows-mode
-Karabiner-Elements complex ruleset to make using Mac OS more sane by enabling common keyboard functionality used in Linux and Windows.
+Karabiner-Elements complex ruleset to make using macOS friendlier by enabling common keyboard functionality used in Linux and Windows.
 Now powered by [Jsonnet](https://jsonnet.org), allowing the main files that need to be interacted with (`*.jsonnet` and `*.libsonnet`) to be much shorter and far more readable.

 If you'd like to contribute to this project, please check the [Contributing](#Contributing) section.